 - Private firms: How does the nature of the corporate governance problem differ between public (listed) and private (nonlisted) firms?
 Why do firms choose to stay private rather than go public?

-- Family firms: What is the major governance problem for firms controlled by a family?
+- Family firms: What are the major governance problems for firms controlled by a family?
+How can they potentially affect firm performance?

 - Regulation: Should politicians interfere with corporate governance?
 For instance, does it make sense to have the Norwegian system of mandating at least 40% of each gender in the boardroom, and to ensure that 1/3 of the directors are employees?
 Why have more than 50 stock exchanges around the world issued recommendations for how to execute corporate governance?